How To Embed a Google Form in an E-mail

 - Select More and then Google Form.

 You should see a new window with a blank form ready to be filled in.
-Give it a title, add your questions and use the design tools in the small menu on the right to make it look as you want it to.
+Give it a title, add your questions, and use the design tools in the small menu on the right to make it look as you want it to.
+You can even add images and videos using the toolbar on the right-hand side of the screen.

-You can select the paint palette in the top right to change the theme, add your logo as a header and change the font style.
+Select the paint palette in the top right to change the theme, add your logo as a header, and change the font style.
 It doesn’t take long to customize the form to fit your branding or look exactly how you want.
 Then use the small eye icon to preview your form so you can see if it needs adjustment.

-Once complete, select the cog icon at the top and check the box next to Collect Email Addresses, as why wouldn’t you?
+Once complete, select the cog icon at the top and check the box next to Collect Email Addresses.
 You can also customize other functions of the form from within the Settings popup.
 You might like to also enable ‘See summary charts and text responses so you can quickly see the answers people gave.’
 Select Save once finished.

 Sharing a Google form on social media